Sign In / Sign Out

 Note: Students must be enrolled in at least one graduate credit the semester they take the test in.

-Beginning with the Spring 2018 exam, all students taking the Graduate Foreign Language Exam through SILC will be charged a $100 fee.
+All students taking the Graduate Foreign Language Exam through SILC will be charged a $100 fee.
 The fee entitles students to one exam.
 Payment must be received before the student takes the exam.
 Students should pay via money order payable to Arizona State University, and include GFLE on the memo line.
 They may submit the money order with their application or mail to:

 ASU School of International Letters and Cultures